 The Company believes that share ownership by executive directors and senior executives strengthens the links between their personal interests and those of the shareholders.
-All executive directors are entitled to participate in the Company's 2003 Enterprise Management Incentive Share Option Scheme and its 2006 Executive Share Option Plan, details of which may be found in note 28.
+All executive directors are entitled to participate in the 2006 Executive Share Option Plan, details of which may be found in note 24.

-The non-executive directors are appointed for a fixed term expiring at each Annual General Meeting of the Company, when they may offer themselves for re-election.
-Each of the non-executive directors is entitled to fees, currently at the rate of £25,000 per annum (2013: £25,000), plus expenses, without any right to compensation on early termination.
+Non-executive directors are appointed for a fixed term expiring at each Annual General Meeting of the Company, when they may offer themselves for re-election.
+Each non-executive director is entitled to fees, currently at the rate of £25,000 per annum (2014: £25,000), plus expenses, without any right to compensation on early termination.

-Details of the directors' remuneration are disclosed in note 5.
+Details of the directors' remuneration are disclosed in note 4.